-- A) This report is organized into four sections. - In Section 1, the Health Plan shall provide aggregate metrics on reimbursement by APM Category in the Aggregate-Level Data File (ALDF); - In Section 2, the Health Plan shall include a Provider-Level Data File (PLDF); - 3.
-In Section 3, the Health Plan shall include a Member Attribution Table (MAT); and - 4.
-In Section 4, the Health Plan shall provide descriptive details about VBP initiatives during the reporting period; - B) The Health Plan shall report on VBP and non-VBP arrangements that it has implemented with various providers and provider groups.
-The report shall include all arrangements that were active at any time during the reporting period.
-The Health Plan's report shall exclude payments related to MQD's Hospital Pay for Performance
+- 2. In Section 2, the Health Plan shall provide aggregate metrics on reimbursement by APM Category in the Aggregate-Level Data File (ALDF); - 3.
+In Section 3, the Health Plan shall include a Provider-Level Data File (PLDF); and - 4.
+In Section 4, the Health Plan shall include a Member Attribution Table (MAT); and - B) The Health Plan shall report on all payment initiatives, including VBP and non-VBP arrangements that it has implemented with various providers and provider groups.
+All payment initiatives shall be named and identified in Section 1 IIDF.
+Every provider who the Health Plan pays to serve its Medicaid members shall be assigned to at least one payment initiative and may be assigned to more than one payment initiative. - C) The report shall include all arrangements that were active at any time during the reporting period. - D) Anchor and run-out dates used for all calculations shall match the Health Plan's MLR Report for the same reporting period. - E) The Health Plan's report shall exclude payments related to MQD's Hospital Pay for Performance Program or Nursing Facility Program that are administered by MQD via a directed payment arrangement. - F) Section 1: Initiative Inventory Data File (IIDF).
+In the embedded Excel document named Initiative Inventory Data File (IIDF), the Health Plan shall enter descriptive data into all applicable cells.
+If the cell is not applicable, enter N/A for text fields and 0 for numeric fields. - The purpose of the IIDF is to help inventory, identify, and understand which category the Health Plan payment initiative would be classified under the Health Care Payment Learning and